|Price: $695 ($725 within one month of the course)

 Contact Hours: 22.5

-This three day intermediate-level continuing education course further defines skills and knowledge learned in the foundational Pelvic Floor Level One course.
+This three day (8 hours of online content, plus 2-days of in-person learning) intermediate-level continuing education course further defines skills and knowledge learned in the foundational Pelvic Floor Level One course.
 Specific, advanced examination techniques such as pelvic muscle mapping and interventions including downtraining of overactive muscles is instructed.
 With a specific focus on urogynecologic conditions including prolapse and pelvic organ descent, various pelvic pain diagnoses, and abdominal wall rehabilitation, the participant will be able to learn specific skills to treat these conditions that have a significant negative impact on a woman's health.
 Evidence-based references and case studies will be presented for thorough understanding of current medical evaluation and management of each condition.

 Instruction in female urogynecologic anatomy occurs throughout this continuing education course, along with education in current terminology and clinical models related to trunk and pelvic control.
 Detailed internal vaginal and external perineal examinations are included in the practical lab activities, during which the participant will have two instructors and several experienced lab assistants as guides.
 An entire lecture is dedicated to the management of prolapse and pelvic organ descent so that the pelvic rehabilitation provider will be able to develop clinical and home program strategies for the patient who presents with conditions such rectocele, cystocele, or uterine prolapse.